Mortgage and Hypothecation Differences

 |6.
 Legal document required||Mortgage deed.||Agreement of hypothecationAgreement Of HypothecationHypothecation is a process where a lender receives an asset offered to him/her as collateral security.
 It is done mainly in assets that are movable in nature to establish the charge against collateral security for a particular loan..|

 |7.
 Why useful?||By using the immovable property to the lender as collateral, the borrower can borrow a lot of money.||By using an asset (movable property) as collateral, the borrower takes a loan from the bank.|

 |8.
 Transfer of title||The transfer of title is often passed on to the lender.||The transfer of title is never passed on to the lender.|

 |9.
 Properties as collaterals||Land, buildings, etc.||Vehicles, accounts receivable, etc.|

 After the discussion and comparative analysis between the mortgage and the hypothecation, it is not wise to say that one is better than another; because both of these serve different purposes.
 And depending on the purpose you have, you need to take the loan.
 However, in terms of convenience and flexibility, hypothecation is much better; because there’s less risk and you will also pay lower interests.

 In the case of a mortgage, you need to pay more because the amount is huge and you can lose your property any time if you default.
 As an individual, it’s important that you understand both of them well and then act on your knowledge.
 The decision to take the mortgage or the hypothecation would be dependent upon what purpose you have for taking the loan.

-This has a been a guide to the top differences between Mortgage vs Hypothecation.
-Here we also discuss the Mortgage and Hypothecation differences with examples, infographics, and comparison table.
+This has been a guide to Mortgage vs Hypothecation.
+Here we discuss the top differences between mortgage and hypothecation along with infographics and comparative table.
 You may also have a look at the following articles for gaining further knowledge in Accounting –